 Sanction

 The Respondent’s failure to respond to the Board’s inquiries prior to issuing a Statement of Allegations (SOA), failure to file an Answer to the SOA, failure to appear for a scheduled pre-hearing at the Division of Administrative Law Appeals (DALA), and failure to file a response to the Board’s Motion for Entry of Default and Summary Decision, demonstrate her utter disregard for the Board’s statutory mandate.
 In order for the Board to fulfill its mission to protect the public, a physician’s cooperation is essential.
 By failing to respond to the serious allegations against her, the Respondent hindered the Board’s efforts to fulfill its mission.
-See In the Matter of Mark M. Kowalski, M.D., Board of Registration in Medicine, Adjudicatory Case No. 97-16-DALA (Final Decision and Order, April 1, 1998) (“A physician who obstructs the Board’s investigation of a complaint and blatantly ignores repeated requests for a response threatens the public’s health, welfare and safety, not only by denying the Board potentially important information, but also by draining the resources of the Board.”).
+See In the Matter of Mark M. Kowalski, M.D., Board of Registration in Medicine, Adjudicatory Case No. 97-16-DALA (Final Decision and Order, April 1, 1998) (“A physician who obstructs the Board’s investigation of a complaint and blatantly ignores repeated requests for a response threatens the public’s health, welfare and safety, not only by denying the Board potentially important information, but also by draining the resources of the Board.”)

-Revocation has been imposed by the Board “where physicians have repeatedly disregarded the Board’s administrative directives.”
+The Board has imposed discipline “where physicians have repeatedly disregarded the Board’s administrative directives.”
 See In the Matter of Anastasia Kucharski, M.D., Board of Registration in Medicine, Adjudicatory Case No. 2008-048 (Final Decision and Order, April 14, 2010).
-Revocation has also been the ordered sanction where the physician displays a “disregard for both the integrity of [her] profession and the authority of the Commonwealth.”
+The Board has also imposed discipline where physicians display a “disregard for both the integrity of [her] profession and the authority of the Commonwealth.”
 See In the Matter of R. T. Moody, M.D., Board of Registration in Medicine, Adjudicatory Case No. 2008-49 (Final Decision and Order, February 24, 2010).

 On November 7, 2019, the Respondent appeared before the Board, described challenging life circumstances during the pertinent time period and demonstrated both insight and remorse as to the repeated occasions on which her failures to respond hindered the Board in fulfilling its paramount responsibility; namely protection of the public health, safety and welfare.
 See Levy v.
 Board of Registration in Medicine, 378 Mass.
 519 (1979).
 In light of the Respondent’s default, it is appropriate to impose a sanction in this matter.
 In consideration mitigating factors, including the Respondent’s challenging life circumstances, as well as her demonstrated insight and remorse, the Board imposes a $2500 fine and requires the Respondent to direct a written statement to Chief Magistrate Edward McGrath reiterating her understanding the serious administrative burden posed by her failures to respond her licensing authority and to the Division of Administrative Law Appeals.
 The Respondent must pay the fine within six months of the issuance of this Final Decision and Order.
 The Board will not renew the license of any physician who fails to pay a fine in a timely manner; this step will be taken automatically and no further notice or process will apply.